 To ensure success, enterprise application leaders must set up the proper governance, organizational structure, and technology adoption strategy along with avoiding the most common test automation mistakes on how automation should be used.

-Mistake #1: Clinging To One Technology
+Mistake #1: Clinging to One Technology

-It makes sense for businesses to use the technology more extensively once it has been successfully purchased and installed in one process.
-However, it is the use of a combination of technologies and not one, that will increase the value of automation.
+It makes sense for businesses to use the testing technology more extensively once it has been successfully purchased and installed in one process.
+However, it is the use of a combination of technologies and not one, that will increase the value of test automation.
 When businesses start with the end goal in mind and then align the right set of tools, they will succeed.

 There are numerous use cases that can be answered with a single solution, as many organizations deal with a surplus of outdated systems, manual processes, and workarounds.
 One such example is automating manual data entry by using RPA to process order data from an email into a legacy user interface.
 Real value can be produced when they are coupled in a hyper automation manner.
-The key to success and avoiding this single-tool addiction is to use a framework to identify the intended business objective and the proper strategy to automation before choosing the tools.
-Organizations should concentrate on two or three technologies when launching an automation programme and only expand after gaining expertise.
+The key to success and avoiding this single-tool addiction is to use a framework to identify the intended business objective and the proper test strategy to automation before choosing the tools.
+Organizations should concentrate on two or three technologies when launching an automation testing programme and only expand after gaining expertise.

-Because so many vendors emphasize how simple it is for business users to use their automation solutions, many organizations fall into the test automation mistakes of IT not being necessary vital for the adoption of new technologies.
-Business users may find it simple to establish the procedures, algorithms, and guidelines that an automated process will follow with the use of such technologies.
+Because so many vendors emphasize how simple it is for business users to use their test automation solutions, many organizations fall into the QA test automation mistakes of IT not being necessary vital for the adoption of new technologies.
+Business users may find it simple to establish the procedures, algorithms, and guidelines that an automated testing process will follow with the use of such technologies.
 However, identity management still needs IT support to ensure proper access control to potentially sensitive data and systems.

 Business users run the risk of handling customer and data records incorrectly because they lack the institutional knowledge necessary to do so.
 They might miscode the procedure, which IT would then have to repair.
 Finally, there are system integrations that business users don’t comprehend and that, when upgraded or altered, frequently result in the process halt.

-The key to automation success is rapid and agile process rollout methods, but not at the expense of IT discipline and subject matter expertise.
+The key to test automation success is rapid and agile process rollout methods, but not at the expense of IT discipline and subject matter expertise.

-For business and IT operations when systems have not been modernized, integrations have not been put in place, or IT expenditure is limited, automation may be the best long-term solution.
+For business and IT operations when systems have not been modernized, integrations have not been put in place, or IT expenditure is limited, test automation may be the best long-term solution.
 Automation can be used as a band-aid while the long-term solution is being built, even when application modernization plans are in place and have quick deployment periods.
-However, automation can also be exploited and would under one of the test automation mistakes to fill up gaps in a shoddy process.
+However, automation in testing can also be exploited and would under one of the QA test automation mistakes to fill up gaps in a shoddy process.
 By extending the life of old systems and delaying the modernization expenditure, effective tactical automation solutions might harm business cases for system replacements.

 Under these circumstances, alternative options like replacing existing systems or modules with fresh, off-the-shelf solutions eventually pay off.
 Such system installations might be necessary to support the expansion objectives by enabling product innovation, system modularity, and openness.